 Unitarian Universalism – The Uncommon Denomination

-Unitarians and Universalists formally united in 1961 as the Unitarian Universalist Association (UUA).
+Unitarians and Universalists formally united in 1961 as the Unitarian Universalist Association (UUA) and continue their work in social justice issues to this day.
 Read about the chalice, the Symbol of the UU Faith.

 All Souls—the Voice of Liberal Religion in Colorado Springs since 1891